-Every year, I look forward to the 1st crops, because for my money, nothing beats our locally grown “spears,” especially when they’re “shown off” with a great recipe.
+Every year, we look forward to the 1st crops, because for our money, nothing beats the locally grown “spears,” especially when they’re “shown off” with a great recipe.
 A recipe that doesn’t mask their flavor or hide them amongst a half dozen other ingredients.
 A recipe that lets you enjoy all of asparagus’ sweet flavor and tasty goodness.

 And that recipe would be for a sauce: Hollandaise.

 Hollandaise sauce is one of 5 “Grand Sauces” that all chefs and devoted cooks learn to make early on.
 It’s also one that non-professionals are told is just too difficult to attempt.

 Truth be known, if someone told you how easy it is to make (and we’ll give you a couple of tips to help you out), you’d probably eat out less often.
 And chefs get nervous when their dining rooms aren’t full.

 The mystique of Hollandaise continues.

 So to help you enjoy your new crop of Michigan asparagus, we are going expose the “Hollandaise Myth” and give you simple tips for these “Spears with NO Peers.”